cezarc1/takehome/thoughts.md

 Future improvements: We could sample sub-sequences of the chat history to see if that helps.
 Eval: we should evaluate the responses based on a couple more metrics (style, topic, etc.)

-Using F1 (bag of words) as bootstrap metric:
+Using F1 (bag of words) as bootstrap metric on `Llama-3.2-90B-Vision-Instruct-Turbo`:

 | k | f1 threshold | Average Metric |
 |---|-------------|----------------|